Skip to main content

 The World-Famous Easter Island Heads Have Bodies Buried Underground

-In any case, as uncovered by a group of archeologists at UCLA, these models are considerably more than busts.
-As a piece of the Easter Island Statue Project, the group exhumed two moai and found that every one had a body, demonstrating, as the group enthusiastically made sense of in a letter, "that the 'heads' on the incline here are, as a matter of fact, full yet fragmented sculptures."
+Regardless, as revealed by a team of archaeologists at UCLA, these sculptures are significantly more than mere busts.
+As part of the Easter Island Statue Project, the team excavated two moai and discovered that each had a body, showing, as the team excitedly explained in a letter, "that the 'heads' on the slope here are, in fact, complete but broken sculptures."

 Easter Island Heads Have Bodies Buried Underground Video :